-Rule (5)(B): These renewable energy resource additions will utilize the most recent electric utility resource planning analysis.
+Rule (5)(B)4: Assumptions regarding projected renewable energy resource additions will utilize the most recent electric utility resource planning analysis.

-The KCP&L RES Compliance Plan includes wind and solar resource additions based upon the assumptions used in the 2015 KCP&L Triennial IRP (Case No. EO-2015-0254) filed on April 1, 2015.
-As indicated above, these renewable additions are not required for compliance in this 2015-2017 plan period, as instead they will be used to achieve future RES compliance.
+The KCP&L RES Compliance Plan includes wind and solar resource additions based upon the assumptions used in the 2016 KCP&L Annual Update IRP (Case No. EO-2016-0232) filed on March 15, 2016.
+As indicated above, these renewable additions are not required for compliance in this 2016-2018 plan period, as instead they will be used to achieve future RES compliance.

-3.4 ANALYSIS DATA SOURCE
+3.4 RATE IMPACT COMPARISON & DATA SOURCE

-Rule (5)(B): These comparisons will be conducted utilizing projections of the incremental revenue requirement for new renewable energy resources, less the avoided cost of fuel not purchased for nonrenewable energy resources due to the addition of renewable energy resources.
-In addition, the projected impact on revenue requirements by non-renewable energy resources shall be increased by the expected value of greenhouse gas emissions compliance costs, assuming that such costs are made at the expected value of the cost per ton of greenhouse gas emissions allowances, cost per ton of a greenhouse gas emissions tax (e.g., a carbon tax), or the cost per ton of greenhouse gas emissions reductions for any greenhouse gas emission reduction technology that is applicable to the utility's generation portfolio, whichever is lower.
+Rule (5)(B)4 continued: These comparisons will be conducted utilizing incremental revenue requirement for new renewable energy resources, less the avoided cost for non-renewable energy resources due to the addition of renewable energy resources.
+Such avoided costs shall be limited to those that may be included in a utility's revenue requirement for setting rates In addition, the projected impact on revenue requirements by non-renewable energy resources shall include the expected value of greenhouse gas emissions compliance costs, assuming that such costs are made at the expected value of the cost per ton of greenhouse gas emissions allowances, cost per ton of a greenhouse gas emissions tax (e.g., a carbon tax), or the cost per ton of greenhouse gas emissions reductions for any greenhouse gas emission reduction technology that is applicable to the utility's generation portfolio, whichever is lower.
 Calculations of the expected value of costs associated with greenhouse gas emissions shall be derived by applying the probability of the occurrence of future greenhouse gas regulations to expected level(s) of costs per ton associated with those regulations over the next ten (10) years.
+The impact on revenue requirements by non-renewable energy resources shall also include consideration of environmental risks other than those related to regulation or greenhouse gases.
+Any costs included to reflect consideration of such risks shall be limited to those that may be included in a utility's revenue requirement for setting rates.
 Any variables utilized in the modeling shall be consistent with values established in prior rate proceedings, electric utility resource planning filings, or RES compliance plans, unless specific justification is provided for deviations.
+In no event shall the calculation of rate impact double count the cost of fuel or environmental compliance cost savings.

-During the 2015-2017 RES Compliance Plan period, no additional renewable resources are required for compliance.
-The 10-year average non-RES compliant revenue requirement is based on the 2015 KCP&L Triennial IRP that includes the expected value of greenhouse gas compliance costs.
-The variables used are those from the 2015 IRP.
+During the 2016-2018 RES Compliance Plan period, KCP&L is not proposing to add any incremental renewable energy resources directly attributable to RES compliance as no additional renewable resources were required for compliance.
+The 10-year average non-RES compliant revenue requirement is based on the KCP&L 2016 Annual Update IRP that includes the expected value of greenhouse gas compliance costs.
+The variables used are those from the 2016 KCP&L IRP.